ConnorDonegan/connordonegan.github.io/_posts/2025-02-10-spatial-plus.markdown

  </tr>
  <tr>
  <td align="center"> 0.50 </td>
- <td align="center"> 0.043 </td>
+ <td align="center"> 0.038 </td>
  <td align="center"> 0.025 </td>
  </tr>
    </table>

-Of course one can change the parameter of the study to yield different quantities and proportions, but adding positive SA to both variables will always <em>add error</em> to OLS estimates.
+Of course one can change the parameter of the study to yield different quantities and proportions, but adding positive SA to both variables always <em>adds error</em> to OLS estimates.
 The added error shows up as an increase in RMSE beyond what can be derived from sampling theory with the assumption of independent observations.
-This illustrates what the geographer Dan Griffith calls this the principal property of (positive) SA: variance inflation.
+This illustrates what the geographer Dan Griffith calls the principal property of SA: variance inflation.
 Here, we see it inflating the sampling variance of a test statistic.

 ### Error and information symmetry